E-APPROACHES & METHODS

 Additionally, organisations working with e-approaches have demonstrated a commitment to use developments in the ICT world to progress the CPPB field forward.
 For instance, through the development of Web 2.0 technologies, apps, virtual spaces, and crowdsourced data, several platforms and functionalities with relevance to learning and training have emerged.

-There is no ‘one’ way in which an organisation approaches training and learning through using electronic methods.
+There is no ‘one’ way in which an organisation approaches training and learning through using ICT.
 Instead, organisations which adopt e-approaches to training use various forms of ‘e-learning’ programmes, tools, and supportive elements.
 These shall be explored below.

 Organisations may use e-approaches as a means of course delivery.
 Courses can be organised for different audiences, dependent on the target audience of the organisation.
 This includes: